AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 3. Complete examples
-A few complete examples are provided below.
+A few examples are provided below.
+These scripts

 On an HPC cluster, the major variability comes from environment setup, such as
 * defining essential environment variables;
 * loading a compiler and its compatible software bundles;
 * using the correct compiler flags and link options.